markuszoeller/markuszoeller.github.io/posts/template/index.rst

 This paragraph should be enough for a reader to decide if they want to read the post or not.
 It is best to keep this paragraph short and simple.
-100 words or less is the limit, as this abstract is used as excerpt in the postlist on the landing page and in the feed readers.
+100 words or less is the limit, as this abstract is used as excerpt in the list on the landing page and in the feed readers.
 This upper limit of 100 words is also the amount of content someone should be able to read in less than 20 seconds.
-Additionally, it fits on one small smartphone screen.
+Additionally, it fits on one small mobile screen.

 .. contents::
     :local: